 Willmes M, Ransom KM, Lewis LS, Denney CT, Glessner JJG, Hobbs JA.
 2018.
 IsoFishR: An application for reproducible data reduction and analysis of strontium isotope ratios (87Sr/86Sr) obtained via laser-ablation MC-ICP-MS. PLoS ONE 13(9): e0204519. https://doi.org/10.1371/journal.pone.0204519

 Willmes, M., J. A. Hobbs, A. M. Sturrock, Z. Bess, LS Lewis, J. J. G. Glessner, R. C. Johnson, R. Kurth, and J. Kindopp.
 2018.
 Fishery collapse, recovery, and the cryptic decline of wild salmon on a major California river.
 Canadian Journal of Fisheries and Aquatic Sciences. https://doi.org/10.1139/cjfas-2017-0273

-Levi completed his PhD in the Coral Reef Ecology Lab at Scripps Institution of Oceanography.
-His dissertation research explored how humans alter species interactions and ecological processes that affect the health and persistence of habitat-forming corals.
+Levi completed his Ph.D. in the Coral Reef Ecology Lab at Scripps Institution of Oceanography.
+His dissertation research explored species interactions and ecological processes in coral reef ecosystems and how humans alter them.